Alan Turing: Government apology and pardon

-At the bill's second reading in the House of Commons on 29 November 2013, Conservative MP Christopher Chope objected to the bill, delaying its passage.
-The bill was due to return to the House of Commons on 28 February 2014, but before the bill could be debated in the House of Commons, the government elected to proceed under the royal prerogative of mercy.
-On 24 December 2013, Queen Elizabeth II signed a pardon for Turing's conviction for "gross indecency", with immediate effect.
+At the bill's second reading in the Commons on 29 November 2013, Conservative MP Christopher Chope objected to the bill, delaying its passage.
+The bill was due to return to the Commons on 28 February 2014, but before the bill could be debated, the government elected to proceed instead under the royal prerogative of mercy.
+On 24 December 2013, Queen Elizabeth II signed a royal warrant, pardoning for Turing's conviction for "gross indecency", with immediate effect.
 Announcing the pardon, Lord Chancellor Chris Grayling said Turing deserved to be "remembered and recognised for his fantastic contribution to the war effort" and not for his later criminal conviction.
-The Queen pronounced Turing pardoned in August 2014.
 It was only the fourth royal pardon granted since the conclusion of the Second World War.
 Pardons are normally granted only when the person is technically innocent, and a request has been made by the family or other interested party; neither condition was met in regard to Turing's conviction.

 In September 2016, the government announced its intention to expand this retroactive exoneration to other men convicted of similar historical indecency offences, in what was described as an "Alan Turing law".
 The Alan Turing law is now an informal term for the law in the United Kingdom, contained in the Policing and Crime Act 2017, which serves as an amnesty law to retroactively pardon men who were cautioned or convicted under historical legislation that outlawed homosexual acts.
 The law applies in England and Wales.
 Due to his repeated attempts to bring attention to the issue, Leech is now regularly described as the "architect" of Turing's pardon and subsequently the Alan Turing Law, which went on to secure pardons for 75,000 other men and women.
 At the British premiere of a film based on Turing's life, The Imitation Game, the producers thanked Leech for bringing the topic to public attention and securing Turing's pardon.

 On 19 July 2023, following an apology to LGBT veterans from the UK Government, Defence Secretary Ben Wallace suggested Turing should be honoured with a permanent statue on the fourth plinth of Trafalgar Square, describing Turing as "probably the greatest war hero, in my book, of the Second World War, [whose] achievements shortened the war, saved thousands of lives, helped defeat the Nazis.
 And his story is a sad story of a society and how it treated him."